Crystal

 Burnum/ Puljane

-More information about the entrances can be found here:
+More information about the entrances can be found HERE

-I only hiked Skradinki Buk, so can only speak on that one.
-The scenic views are impressive and I highly recommend it.
-I would call it a stroll.
-Most of it is flat and easy and sprinkled with some moderate uphill areas.
-It is 9.3 km or 5.8 miles.
-The areas of the wood planks that hover above the water do not have railings, so one must pay attention and look forward while hiking or they may end up in the water.
-This hike is also the most popular, so go right when the park opens to avoid crowds or select one of the other park's less crowded hikes.
+I only hiked Skradinki Buk, so can only speak to that one.
+The scenic views are impressive and I highly recommend it.This 5.8 mile/ 9.3 km trail is mostly flat, and sprinkled with some moderate uphill sections.
+It's more of a stroll than a hike.
+The areas of the wooden walkways that hover above the water do not have railings, so one must pay attention and look forward while hiking or they may end up in the water.
+This hike is also the most popular, so go right when the park opens to avoid crowds or choose a less crowded trail.

-There are over 20 hiking trails with varying mileages and difficulties which can be found here:
+There are over 20 hiking trails with varying mileages and difficulties which can be found HERE

-Amenities
+Park Amenities